SoftwareAG/c8y-docs/content/microservice-sdk/cs-bundle/hello-world.md

 title: Hello world tutorial
 ---

-This example provides a step-by-step guide to develop a simple microservice in Cumulocity.
+This example provides a step-by-step guide to develop a simple microservice in Cumulocity IoT.
 It uses Cake (C# Make), which is a cross-platform build automation system.

 To start building .NET apps, you just need to download and install the [.NET SDK](https://www.microsoft.com/net/download).
 Follow the instructions on the download page for the last stable release or alternatively you can also try using 2.0.